The Polestar 2 Long Range is Scandi cool with hot performance.

 If you’d prefer to get your inner chassis geek on, Polestar will offer a fully adjustable suspension option with Öhlins Dual Flow Valve hardware that owners can dial to 22 different levels.
 However, one word of warning: accessing the rear suspension to adjust requires removing the wheel arch linings making it not the work of a few moments, which is why they leave the factory pre-set to 8 of 22.
 This addition also adds slightly larger front brake discs, denoted by gold painted calipers.
 Sticking with the standard suspension won’t leave you feeling short-changed as it’s every bit as good at tackling the day-to-day stuff.

-The Polestar 2 becomes a relatively comfortable and refined car when you aren’t exploiting all of that performance.
+The Polestar 2 Long Range becomes a relatively comfortable and refined car when you aren’t exploiting all of that performance.
 Motorway journeys are completed with minimal noise intrusion, and with so much extra power in reserve, you can be confident of quickly getting out of any undesirable situations.
 Driving around the city streets requires only the lightest touch of the accelerator as the powerful regenerative braking effect simulates one-pedal driving while extending the battery range.
 Steering is nicely weighted too, while a range of cameras assist when you need to squeeze into a parking space.

 Polestar 2 Summary